-BJP trying to create Bengali, Non-Bengali divide: Mamata Banerjee
+BJP trying to create Bengali, non-Bengali divide: Mamata Banerjee

-West Bengal chief minister Mamata Banerjee alleged Thursday that the BJP is trying to create a rift between the Bengali and non-Bengali people in her state.
-Banerjee also stated that a total of 400 Bengali families have been uprooted from their dwellings and rendered homeless, PTI reported.
+West Bengal Chief Minister Mamata Banerjee alleged Thursday that the BJP was trying to create a rift between the Bengali and non-Bengali people in her state, reported PTI.
+Banerjee also said a total of 400 Bengali families have been uprooted and rendered homeless by BJP goons.

-The West Bengal CM’s remarks come a day after she backed out from attending Prime Minister Narendra Modi’s swearing-in ceremony at Rashtrapati Bhavan.
+The West Bengal CM has backed out from attending Prime Minister Narendra Modi’s swearing-in ceremony at Rashtrapati Bhavan that is set to take place in the evening.

 Banerjee had announced Wednesday that she will travel to North 24 Parganas Thursday to protest against attacks on Trinamool Congress (TMC) party workers by the BJP after the Lok Sabha poll results last week.